alexwlchan/alexwlchan.net/src/_drafts/documenting-my-dns.md

   class="screenshot"
 %}

-It's easy to make a one-off change in this dashboard, but it's harder to manage a set of DNS records over a long period:
+It's easy to make a one-off change in this dashboard, but it's harder to manage a set of DNS records over a long period.
+There are two big things it's missing:

 *   No documentation – there's nowhere to keep notes or comments, so I can't write down why I created a particular record or if I still need it.

 *   No edit history – changes are immediate, and overwrite whatever was there before.
     If I break something, there's no button to rollback or revert -- I'm expected to just know what the old, working configuration was, and apply that as new.

-One way to solve that would be to use an infrastructure-as-code (IaC) tool to manage my DNS records, which is how I've managed DNS records at multiple jobs.
+One way to get both of these would be to use an infrastructure-as-code (IaC) tool to manage my DNS records, which is how I've managed DNS records at multiple jobs.
+I could define my DNS records in code, add inline comments, and track changes in Git.

 Unfortunately there are no IaC tools for Hover -- it doesn't even have a public API -- so that approach is out.
-(If I was starting from scratch, I'd pick a different domain registrar so I could use a proper IaC tool.)
+(If I was starting from scratch, one of the reasons I'd pick a different domain registrar is so I could use a proper IaC tool.)
 I could migrate my domains to another service, but that's a big change and I'm a bit nervous doing that without any sort of safety net.

 However, I've still found a way to add documentation and change history to my existing setup.